apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

 ## Using ODBC/JDBC Drivers

-You can leverage the power of Apache Drill to query MongoDB through standard BI tools, such as Tableau and SQuirreL.
+You can query MongoDB through standard
+BI tools, such as Tableau and SQuirreL.
 For information about Drill ODBC and JDBC drivers, refer to [Drill Interfaces]({{ site.baseurl }}/docs/odbc-jdbc-interfaces).